LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/class2/README.md

 ### Homework
 * Keep working on [Problem Set 1](../problem-set).
 After today's class, you should be in a good position to complete Problem Set 1: Mario.
-* There is no "prep work" before the next class, so work on the problem set and come to [Class 3](../class3)!
+* There is no Prep Work before the next class, so work on the problem set and come to [Class 3](../class3)!